speedcontrol/nodecg-speedcontrol/README.md

 nodecg start
 ```

+## Extra Support Bundles

+Alongside the main bundle, there are some extra bundles that we maintain that you may also want to use for speedrunning marathons.
+See their GitHub pages for more detailed information on how to use them.
+Be warned they are somewhat undocumented as of now.

+To easily install: `nodecg install speedcontrol/BUNDLE-NAME`
+- [speedcontrol-tiltify](https://github.com/speedcontrol/speedcontrol-tiltify): Adds a frequently updating donation total amount for a Tiltify campaign you can use in layouts.
+- [speedcontrol-srcomtracker](https://github.com/speedcontrol/speedcontrol-srcomtracker): Adds frequently updating donation total/goals/bidwars and messages for new donations for a marathon on [speedrun.com](https://www.speedrun.com) if they are enabled, that you can use in your layouts.

 ## Where has this bundle been used before?

 - All [European Speedrunner Assembly](https://www.esamarathon.com/) marathons starting from the Pre-ESA Marathon 2016, including the ESA ran Dreamhack speedrunning events in Sweden